 Most people, even the optimistic type, deal with “mental chatter” that is up to 70% negative.
 This is known as negativity dominance.
-We counter our negative thoughts with positive influence because it doesn’t feel good to have such negative thoughts.
+We counter our negative thoughts with positive influence (spring cleaning) because it doesn’t feel good to have such negative thoughts.

 The research suggests that deep in our heart of hearts people are much more self-critical, pessimistic, anxious, and fearful than they outwardly show.

 This sheds new light on the idea that everyone is dealing with something.
 So, each person you encounter at the drive-thru, in your office, or during your commute, is managing or enduring a heavy load of negative mind chatter.